ITEMS WITH * HAVE BEEN REDUCED!

 Organic, superblend powder.
 This high fibre combination contains 35 green foods, fruits, berries, herbs, seeds and bio-active enzymes in a single serving - organic vegan nutrition made easy, with naturally high food form vitamin C content, as well as plant protein.

-Nutri-Max Organic caps is a 100% organic whole food supplement, with some of the most nutrient-dense ingredients that nature has to offer.
-With the addition of some other potent superfoods, superfruits and herbs, it is an all-round multi-vitamin and multi-mineral blend.
+MaxNourish Organic caps is a 100% organic whole food supplement, with some of the most nutrient-dense ingredients that nature has to offer.
+Pre-sprouted activated barley, alfalfa, barley grass, beetroot, bilberry fruit, carrot, dandelion root, green tea leaf, kelp, lemon peel, spinach leaf, spirulina, turmerica and wheatgrass.
+With the addition of some other potent superfoods, superfruits and herbs, it is an all-round multi-vitamin and multi-mineral blend in easy-to-take capsules.
+No poorly-absorbed synthetic vitamins and minerals.

 Beetroot & Cherry Superfood with Turmeric & Vitamin B6.
 Popular with Athletes!